 CDP vs. CRM: What is the Difference Between a Customer Data Platform and a Customer Relationship Management Platform?

-Businesses need to collect their customers’ data for better insights and retargeting.
+Businesses need to collect their customers’ data for better customer insights and retargeting.
 And to achieve this, two main technologies are often used: Customer Relationship Management (CRM) and Customer Data Platforms (CDP).

 These two technologies are highly ranked due to their effectiveness.
 However, they are often confused, and it can be difficult to decide which is right for you.

 CRMs help manage direct customer relationships, while CDPs help manage customer data, as the names imply.
 But there’s more to this.
 Here, we will discuss each option and compare them to highlight the differences.

 What is a CDP?